baw-de/HydBCsForOF/README.md

 ## Example

 A simple example is provided in the directory 'testcase'.
-Further details are given in the accompanying paper (see above).
+Further details on the example are given in the accompanying paper (see above).

 For parallel execution, you can execute the following commands, starting from the testcase folder: